vicenteg/alluxio-on-gcp-terraform/README.md

      $ git clone https://github.com/gregpalmr/alluxio-on-gcp-terraform

-Or using the the github.com web page (green "Code" button) to download the repo zip file and unzip it into a directory.
+Or use the the github.com web page (the green "Code" button) to download the repo zip file and unzip it into a directory.

 Change your working directory to the terraform sub-directory: